Gerardo Rodriguez Regordosa

 Gerardo Rodriguez Regordosa (born July 10, 1972 in Puebla, Mexico) is an economist from Universidad de las Americas Puebla (UDLA-P), with a master's degree in Engineering-Economic Systems and Operations Research from Stanford University.
-Gerardo is currently a Portfolio Manager for Emerging Markets at BlackRock.
+Gerardo is currently a Portfolio Manager and Head of Product Strategy for BlackRock’s Systematic Investment Team.
 Prior to joining BlackRock he spent more than 14 years at the Mexican Ministry of Finance and Public Credit where he served most recently as Undersecretary of Finance and Public Credit from January 2011 to November 2012.

 Education

 He was awarded a bachelor's degree in Economics from Universidad de las Américas-Puebla and a Master´s degree in Engineering-Economic Systems and Operations Research from Stanford University, in the United States.

 A sports enthusiast, he was granted a sports scholarship from his alma mater between 1991 and 1996 for being a member of the varsity basketball team.

 Professional career

 Gerardo Rodriguez joined BlackRock in 2013 as a Managing Director in the Emerging Markets group.
 He is currently a Portfolio Manager with broad responsibilities including the Total Emerging Markets Fund.
 Gerardo is also regularly engaged in the production of though leadership content on Emerging Markets at BlackRock.

 Prior to joining BlackRock Gerardo spent more than 14 years at the Mexican Ministry of Finance where he held several positions in areas related to public debt policy, risk management and financial system development.
 In the Ministry of Finance and Public Credit he worked from 2001 to 2004 as Deputy General Director for domestic debt, where he was responsible for the Federal Government financing in the local market as well as the promotion and development of the long term government bond market in local currency.

 From January 2005 to January 2011 he served, within the same Ministry, as Head of the Public Credit Unit, after being ratified by Congress.
 During his tenure, he was responsible for the Federal Government’s financing operations in the international and local markets, and of authorizing the financing for public entities.
 He also was in charge of activities related with the development of infrastructure projects, especially through the National Infrastructure Fund.

 Since its creation in 2008, the National Infrastructure Fund has supported more than 90 projects; this represents more than 7,800 million dollars to help finance new roads, water treatment plants, mass urban transport solutions, and other sectors, that would thereby detonate investments worth more than 17,450 million dollars.

 During his tenure as Head of the Public Credit Unit, the program cetesdirecto was designed and launched as part of the strategy to promote savings and investment for small investors, allowing them to buy and sell government bonds in small quantities.

 During this period, Mexico’s public debt management achievements received several awards and distinctions: